PlanktoScope/forklift/README.md

 more traditional non-atomic Linux distros (such as Raspberry Pi OS, Debian, etc.), by enabling atomic, composable, and reprovisionable changes for a subset of the OS.
-The specific scope of what Forklift manages depends on how Forklift gets integrated with the OS, but Forklift is intended to enable operators to incrementally reduce reliance on system packages, and to incrementally reduce any responsibilities of the base OS beyond acting as a container host with hardware drivers (e.g. for Wi-Fi).
+The specific scope of what Forklift manages depends on how Forklift gets integrated with the OS, but Forklift is intended to enable sysadmins to incrementally reduce reliance on system packages, and to incrementally reduce any responsibilities of the base OS beyond acting as a container host with hardware drivers (e.g. for Wi-Fi).